knudson1/Bering/README.md

 ## OS Requirements

-The `Bering` package was developed and tested on *Linux* operating systems (Ubuntu, to be specific) using version 3.4.3 of R. The  package should be compatible with Windows, Mac, and Linux operating systems.
+The `Bering` package was developed and tested on Ubuntu using version 3.4.3 of R. Additional testing was performed using Windows using version 3.4.3 of R. The package should be compatible with Windows, Mac, and Linux operating systems.